adept/full-fledged-hledger/02-getting-data-in/README.md

 ## What's here

-- One year of transactions from the single bank account, imported from CSV files, with automatic data scrubbing and CSV->journal conversion
+- One year of transactions from the single bank account, imported from CSV files, with automatic data scrubbing and CSV-to-journal conversion

 - Auto-generated reports: